mosteo/alire/BREAKING.md

 - manifest: array of licenses is no longer supported (SPDX expressions allow multiple licenses).
 - alr: setting a builtin without `--builtin` will emit a new warning.
 - alr: style checks are now disabled by default in all build profiles.
+- alr: index versioning matches Alire versions to avoid double versioning and minimize confusions.
+This is how Cargo and OPAM work too.

 ### We are here